Alejandro-FA/UPF-Deep_Learning/README.md

 ## Environment configuration

 It is very recommended to use a python virtual environment for all the labs of the subject.
 There are 2 recommended environments for doing so, [`miniconda`](https://docs.conda.io/en/latest/miniconda.html#) or [`venv`](https://docs.python.org/3/library/venv.html).
-Below you can find the steps for both types of environments:
+Below you can find the steps for `venv` environments.

+It is recommended to use **Python 3.10**, since Python 3.11 is not properly supported by all libraries yet.
+You can check your python version with `python --version` or `python3 --version`.

 ### Environment configuration using `venv`